Skip to main content

 Now that everything is set up, run the Build Task.
 When the task finishes, check the build\generated\sources\openapi folder.
 You’ll find the representation of the OpenAPI Specification (our contract) in classes, ready to be used.

-Understand the Generated Code
+Understand the generated code

 • What’s Inside the Generated Code?